 True story designed the brand identity for LBC, celebrating the history of the building, and honoring the traditions of Major League Baseball.

 And we got to update the old signs.

-Wonderlic’s Cognitive Ability Test is a popular intelligence test used to assess the aptitude of prospective employees for learning and problem-solving in a range of occupations.
-Most famously, “The Wonderlic” is used in the annual NFL Combine as a tool for pre-draft assessment.
+Wonderlic’s Cognitive Ability Test is a trusted exam used to assess the aptitude of prospective employees and students for learning, decision making, and problem solving.
+Most famously, “The Wonderlic” is used by the NFL during their annual pre-draft Combine as a tool to evaluate future players.

 Wonderlic engaged True story to redesign its brand identity, design identity standards, and communicate a cohesive brand messaging strategy to its employees.

 Since 1982, Pops for Champagne has been a popular Chicago destination for lovers of the sparkling French wine.
 After moving from Lakeview to the River North entertainment district, Pops has also become a favorite spot for tourists and downtown residents looking for a fun place to celebrate or meet with friends.